Practice Plus Group

 - You have rights in relation to automated decision making and profiling, to reduce the risk that a potentially damaging decision is taken without human intervention.

-To request a copy of the personal information we hold about you, you must send your request in writing to DATA ACCESS REQUEST, addressed to the Care UK site where you have received care or treatment.
+To request a copy of the personal information we hold about you, you must send your request in writing to DATA ACCESS REQUEST, addressed to the Practice Plus Group site where you have received care or treatment.

 To help us deal with your request as efficiently as possible, you will need to include: